Aleksei-Zaichenko/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead

-1. Describe the biggest difference between `.forEach` & `.map`.
+1. Describe the biggest difference between `.forEach` & `.map`. forEach does not create a new array map does create a new array

-2. What is the difference between a function and a method?
+2. What is the difference between a function and a method? function is a set of seruqantial steps to solve a problem method is a function inside of a class

 3. What is closure?
+closure is the ability to put functions together and reference variables that were declared in an outer function`s scope from an inner function(s)

 4. Describe the four rules of the 'this' keyword.
+Window/Global Object Binding: When in the global scope, the value of “this” will be the window/console Object;
+Implicit Binding: Whenever a preceding dot calls a function, the object before the dot is this.
+New Binding: Whenever a constructor function is being used, this refers to the specific instance of the object that is created and returned by the constructor function.
+Explicit binding: Whenever JavaScript’s call or apply method is being used.

-5. Why do we need super() in an extended class?
+5. Why do we need super() in an extended class? super() substitutes the call() and create() functions in a class declaration

 ## Project Set up